katieluo88/prompt-tuning-replication/README.md

 # The Power of Scale for Parameter-Efficient Prompt Tuning

-Implementation of soft embeddings from https://arxiv.org/abs/2104.08691v1 using Pytorch and Huggingface transformers.
+Re-implementation of prompt tuning for QA, from https://arxiv.org/abs/2104.08691v1 using Pytorch and Huggingface transformers.

 ## Citation